 Environmental Director, LondonBackground:

 I worked as a sustainability consultant for the past 18 years, initially with the Corporate Citizenship Company and then with PwC’s Sustainability & Climate Change team.
 At PwC I worked predominantly in Sustainability Strategy, Climate Strategy, Sustainability Valuation and Climate Risk areas.
-Following 10 years at PwC, I worked in Barclays Sustainability Team where he managed participation in the UNEP FI TCFD bank working group seeking to develop an approach to assess the financial implications of climate risk and opportunity across climate scenarios.
+Following 10 years at PwC, I worked in Barclays Sustainability Team where I managed participation in the UNEP FI TCFD bank working group seeking to develop an approach to assess the financial implications of climate risk and opportunity across climate scenarios.

 Client and Project Experience:

 I have worked across many sectors to support clients to better understand and manage their social and environmental impacts.
 For example, I have delivered projects on Non-financial Assurance (for E.ON, HRH, Pearson, S&N etc), GHG accounting (for PwC Global, Signet, Scottish Government, Weir Group), Sustainability Strategy (for Credit Suisse, Mars, National Grid, Duke of Devonshire, Dubai Electricity & Water Authority), Sustainability Data Management (for Barclays, Rothschild, SAP, Deutsche Bank), Task Force on Climate-related Financial Disclosures (for UK and Swiss banks) and Sustainability Valuation (for RSA, Aviva, Kingfisher, KNB, M&S, GSK).

 My expertise is in the areas of Sustainability Strategy, Climate Risk and Sustainability Valuation.